YolandaXiao/AZtools/README.md

 # AZtools

-AZtools is a Java web service that supports [AZtec](http://aztec.bio/) in extracting metadata and content of software tools from PDF files containing academic publications.
+AZtools, written in Java + Python, is a service that supports [AZtec](http://aztec.bio/) in extracting metadata and content of software tools from PDF files containing academic publications.

+Given a PDF (publication) or PMC ID of a biomedical software tools, AZtools, will extract the metadata about the software and submit it to AZtec's Solr database.

+AZtools makes use of natural language processing, machine learning, and regex expressions.

 The code is licensed under GNU Affero General Public License version 3.